DCSO/bloom/README.md

 This will return a list of all values in the filter.

+# Advanced Usage

+Sometimes it is useful to attach additional information to a string that we want to check against the Bloom filter, such as a timestamp or the original line content.
+To make passing along this additional information easier within a shell context, the Bloom tool provides an option for splitting the input string by a given delimiter and checking the filter against the resulting field values.
+Example:

+    # will check the Bloom filter for the values foo, bar and baz
+    cat "foo,bar,baz" | bloom -s filter.bloom

+    # uses a different delimiter (--magic-delimiter--)
+    cat "foo--ac5ba--bar--ac5ba--baz" | bloom  -d "--ac5ba--" -s filter.bloom

+    # will check the Bloom filter against the second field value only
+    cat "foo,bar,baz" | bloom -f 1 -s filter.bloom

+    # will check the Bloom filter against the second and third field values only
+    cat "foo,bar,baz" | bloom -f 1,2 -s filter.bloom

+    # will print one line for each field value that matched against the filter
+    cat "foo,bar,baz" | bloom -e -s filter.bloom

+This functionality is especially handy when using CSV data, as it allows you to filter CSV rows by checking individual columns against the filter without having to use external tools to split and reassemble the lines

 # Installation & Usage

 To install the command line tool: